sciZer0/7/v/README.md

 <h2>11 &nbsp Technologies & Creator Thanksgiving Culture</h2>

-From day one, the Vote blockchain leverages the most advanced of cutting edge blockchain technologies.
+From day one, the Unicorn blockchain leverages the most advanced of cutting edge blockchain technologies.

 As an element of Creator Thanksgiving Culture, we establish a new fete day — Creator Thanksgiving Day — on December 30, where people around the world may give their thanks in tokens (donations) to the most useful in-their-opinion creators of digitizable things (incl. creators of ideas and code).
 Also, through buying NFTs of the creators.